ZakariaBakhkhouch/azure-static-web-app/README.md

-# 🚀 Azure Static Web Apps Resources
+# 🚀 Azure Static Web Apps

 ✨ This README gives you quick access to official Azure resources and tutorials for **Azure Static Web Apps**.